-Have you ever seen, that mobile phone companies sometimes launch upgraded versions of phones and you buy them with great zeal just to find that there is nothing different.
+Firstly, Have you ever seen, that mobile phone companies sometimes launch upgraded versions of phones and you buy them with great zeal just to find that there is nothing different?
 Student of the Year 2 is such an upgraded mobile phone with no newness.

-Student of the Year 2 is both predictable and far from the original.
+Critically, Student of the Year 2 is both predictable and far from the original.
 But that’s not even the big problem with the film.
-Unlike the previous installment, this one isn’t grounded in emotion, so it’s hard to be invested in the characters or affected by their conflicts.
+Unlike the previous instalment, this one isn’t grounded in emotion, so it’s hard to connect with the characters or affect by their conflicts.
 Doubly so when they look like they’ve stepped straight out of the pages of a fashion magazine.
-The girls, of course, never have a hair out of place, or a chipped nail in sight, but even Aditya Seal has perfectly blow-dried hair that never gets messed up even after an intense game of kabaddi.
+The girls, of course, never have a hair out of place, or a chipped nail insight, but even Aditya Seal’s hair did not mess up at all even after an intense game of kabaddi.

 Acting-wise everyone is a big ‘ZERO’.
 Tiger Shroff does the same dance, kicks, lifts which he does in every other film.
 Ananya Pandey and Tara Sutaria are equally emotionless and soulless.

 On the whole, it is wastage of money and your precious time.